 The overall schedule for Proxmox backup operations is as follows:

-03:30 – Run PBS Backups on all VMs and LXCs EXCEPT for the PBS Backup Server VM
+02:30 – Run PBS Backups in all Clusters/Nodes on all VMs and LXCs EXCEPT for the PBS Backup Server VM

-04:30 – Run Garage Collection on the PBS-backups store
+03:30 – Run Garage Collection on all PBS datastores

 Local NTP Servers